In The Battle Against COVID-19, A Risk Of 'Vaccine Nationalism'

 New drugs and vaccines traditionally go first to the wealthiest countries, and that's the expectation in this case as well.
 But the exact order could depend on where the vaccine is first developed.
 The U.S. and China could have very different priorities on how to distribute a vaccine.

 Rich countries have been hit hardest by the virus so far.
-But in many of these nations, COVID-19 cases are leveling off or declining, while they are rising rapidly in the developing world, including countries like India, Brazil and Peru.
+But in many of these nations, COVID-19 cases are leveling off or declining, while they are rising rapidly in the developing world, including countries such as India, Brazil and Peru.

 Assessing needs